fission/fission.io/content/en/blog/guestbook-application-with-fission-golang.md

-description = "Using CockroachDB and REST APIs in Fission to create a Guestbook application" categories = ["Tutorials"] type = "blog"
+description = "Using CockroachDB and REST APIs in Fission to create a Guestbook application" categories = ["Tutorials"] type = "blog" images = ["images/featured/guestbook-application-featured.png"]
 +++

 Fission provides you with a serverless framework that you can deploy on your Kubernetes clusters.
-There are various use cases where you can use Fission and today we'll show you how to develop a guestbook application with Fission in GoLang using CockroachDB as a database.
+There are various use cases where you can use Fission, and today we'll show you how to develop a guestbook application with Fission in GoLang using CockroachDB as a database.

 ## Serverless Guestbook Application

 ![router maps req to fn](/images/how-to-develop-a-serverless-application-with-fission/guestbook-diagram.svg)

-The guestbook is composed with four REST APIs and each API consist of a function and a HTTP trigger.
+The guestbook is composed with four REST APIs and each API consist of a function and an HTTP trigger.
 This application allows a user to create, edit and delete a message.
 You can submit a message, retrieve a list of messages, delete a message all by means of REST APIs.
 You can clone [Fission REST API Repo](https://github.com/fission/fission-restapi-sample) and follow the guide to install/try guestbook sample.

+{{< figure src="/images/featured/guestbook-application-featured.png" alt="Using CockroachDB and REST APIs in Fission to create a Guestbook application." height="600" width="800">}}

 ## Create Fission Objects for REST API